Austin and its booming crowds an F1 favorite for drivers - WHIZ News

 Lewis Hamilton won the first race in 2012, overtaking eventual season champion Sebastian Vettel of Red Bull.
 Vettel returned in 2013 to spin donuts after a victory in a dominant year that saw him tie Michael Schumacher’s single-season wins record of 13.

 That was also the last of Vettel’s four championship seasons and he’s set to retire this year.
 Red Bull’s current champion, Max Verstappen, can tie the single-season victory record if he wins Sunday.
-Even with this season’s title already in hand, Verstappen plans to push for the victory and the record.
+Even with the season title in hand, Verstappen plans to push for the victory and the record.

 “I still want to win,” Verstappen said.